alttester/EXAMPLES-CSharp-Cloud-Services-AltTrashCat/README.md

 This branch contains **C# tests for a TrashCat endless runner build**, utilizing the AltTester framework.
-These tests are set up to execute on Android devices through the **Sauce Labs cloud service**.
+These tests are set up to execute on Android and iOS devices through the **Sauce Labs cloud service**.
 They will be performed on a build that has been uploaded to a personal Sauce Labs account and is instrumented with a predefined IP address.
 This IP corresponds to a public virtual machine where AltTester Desktop is downloaded and launched before starting the test execution process.

 ## Prerequisite